- We strive to provide complete care for our patients. Learn more about all the services we provide.

 Surgical procedures performed to treat cruciate ligament injuries are generally one of the following:

 1. Osteotomy techniques such as the TPLO or TTA procedures where a portion of the tibia bone is cut and repositioned with bone plates in order to stabilize the knee joint.
-These procedures are very effective, but are more invasive, require more equipment, and are more expensive.
-Complications can be potentially severe since bone is cut.
+These procedures are very effective, but are more invasive, require more equipment, and are considerably more expensive.
+Complications can be potentially severe since bone is cut and repositioned with plates and screws that may fail, or the bone not heal.
 We do not perform these procedures.

-2. Extracapsular (outside of the joint) repair techniques where either strong nylon sutures, fiber tape, or the Orthozip fiber are implanted to replace the function of the torn cruciate ligament and stabilize the knee while the injured joint heals.
-Complications are mainly implant infection or breakage in approximately 5 % of cases.
+2. Extracapsular (outside of the joint) repair techniques where either strong nylon sutures, fiber tape, Ligafiba suture, or the Orthozip fiber are implanted to replace the function of the torn cruciate ligament and stabilize the knee while the injured joint heals.
+Complications are mainly implant infection or breakage in approximately 5% of cases.
 These are the procedures we do.

 3. Intracapsular (inside the joint) repairs using various graft techniques; not done as often today as in the past.

 Not every dog is a candidate for the extracapsular techniques.
 We use several factors to judge if our techniques are suitable for a given patient.
-Three of these are body weight, amount of arthritis or degenerative joint disease present, and Tibial Plateau Angle (TPA).
-The last two are evaluated during a physical examination and evaluation of radiographs (x-rays) of the knee.
-The TPA is a measurement obtained by evaluating a radiograph of the knee.
-It is the angle of steepness at the top of the tibia or shinbone, and it varies depending on a dog’s particular anatomy.
-Normal TPA is usually about 26 degrees.
-If the TPA is much greater than 34 degrees or so, especially in a large dog, much greater mechanical force is placed on the implanted materials during walking and running, and this increases the potential for the implants to break or fail.
-We recommend evaluating your dog's TPA before surgery.
+Three of these are body weight, amount of arthritis or degenerative joint disease present, and your dog’s particular anatomy.
+Some dogs have a very pronounced downward sloping of the back top of the tibia or shin bone, which causes the force of weight-bearing, especially in a large dog, to cause greater mechanical force being directed forwards, something called "tibial thrust", instead of down toward the ground, which places much greater force on the implanted materials during walking and running, and this increases the potential for the implants to break or fail.
+It is important for us to be able to evaluate the degree of degenerative changes and the shape of the tibia.
 All we need is a good-quality lateral radiograph of the leg.
 If your veterinarian has taken radiographs, please have them sent to us via email or bring them with you.
-If the TPA is too steep, especially in a large dog, it may be advisable not to proceed with surgery, as these patients will likely do better with an osteotomy technique.
+If there are advanced degenerative changes present, or a pronounced sloping of the top of the tibia (an abnormally large tibia plateau angle-TPA) exists, especially in a large dog, it may be advisable not to proceed with surgery, as these patients will likely do better with an osteotomy technique.
 With all this being said, we realize that our PADS program may be the only option for some pets that are in constant pain.
 We have done hundreds of cruciate ligament surgeries and generally have very good results.
 We will evaluate each patient and make our best recommendations.

 Sign-up using the form or call us at 757-595-9720 to take advantage of this exclusive offer.